-It can be intimidating to start a new job and feel forced to make the networking rounds, or entering into a series of pre-scheduled 20-minute 1:1s that feel rushed and impersonal.
+It can be intimidating to start a new job and feel forced to make the networking rounds, or entering into a series of pre-scheduled 20 minute one-on-ones that feel rushed and impersonal.

-As if the first week isn’t stressful enough.
+As if your first week isn’t stressful enough.

-At Lyra Health, they’ve instituted a simple but effective culture program for smoothing along the onboarding process.
+Lyra Health has instituted a simple but effective culture program for smoothing out the onboarding process.
 New employees are given a gift card to a local coffee shop, loaded with enough funds for a few rounds.

-New employees are encouraged to invite cross-functional team mates out for coffee on the card – it helps make time for out of office interaction and non-distracted conversation, and doesn’t put the financial stress on the employees.
-They’ll have the ability to meet 4-5 new faces before the card runs out.
+New employees are encouraged to invite cross-functional team mates out for coffee on the card — it helps make time for out of office interaction and non-distracted conversation, and doesn’t put the financial stress on the employees.
+They’ll have the ability to meet four to five new faces before the card runs out.